ashishroushan/Invictus/README.md

  ## Test Cases
  ### 1. Negative or Zero as a Input
- A warning message will be shown with instructions it will dissapear when input changes and renders only when the wrong Input is given
+ A warning message will be shown with instructions it will dissapear when input changes or when pressed dismissed button and renders only when the wrong Input is given.

  ![chrome_2021-05-17_10-27-20](https://user-images.githubusercontent.com/75972049/118434314-7bcc5500-b6fa-11eb-9aaf-e3426cbc25e3.png)

 ### 2. Input which exceeds the totals list of words
-Again the warning tag will be rendered
+Again the warning tag will be rendered.

 ![chrome_2021-05-17_10-30-10](https://user-images.githubusercontent.com/75972049/118434638-03b25f00-b6fb-11eb-9306-b85e501ced7b.png)